oracle-livelabs/database/edition-based-redefinition/review-update-newedition/review-update-newedition.md

-# Review and deploy the scripts for the new edition
+# Review and deploy the changelog for the new edition

 Estimated lab time: 10 minutes